VajralaAlthaf/AngularCC/README.md

 # Running project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.
+# Installing dependencies
+navigate to the project root folder and run "npm install" (ignore the "npm fix audit warnings")
 ## Development server
 navigate to the project folder in a terminal and run 'ng serve' Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.